-National University of Natural Medicine has assumed a leadership role as the first naturopathic medicine institution to develop this type of residency program.
+National University of Natural Medicine (NUNM) has assumed a leadership role as the first naturopathic medicine institution to develop this type of residency program.

-Depending on state licensure requirements, the resident may gain experience and confidence by completing rotations in women’s health, physical medicine, IV therapy, and minor surgery, primary care, as well as community medicine and adjunctive care.
-In addition, a few teaching residencies will allow the resident to develop their own medical skills through mentoring, daily supervision and engaging in ongoing clinical education at several accredited Naturopathic colleges and universities.
+Depending on state licensure requirements, the resident may gain experience and confidence by completing rotations in women’s health, physical medicine, IV therapy, minor surgery, primary care, community medicine and adjunctive care.
+In addition, a few teaching residencies allow the resident to develop their own medical skills through mentoring, daily supervision and engaging in ongoing clinical education at several accredited naturopathic colleges and universities.

 Residency placement is a competitive process.
-In addition to completion of the Doctorate of Naturopathic Medicine from an accredited institution, candidates must demonstrate professionalism, maturity, commitment to serve, excellent clinical abilities, and an aptitude for enhancing their clinical skills.
+In addition to completion of the Doctorate of Naturopathic Medicine from an accredited institution, candidates must demonstrate professionalism, maturity, commitment to serve, excellent clinical abilities and an aptitude for enhancing their clinical skills.

 If you would like to apply to a residency program, please visit the ND Residency page for more information!